telerik/winforms-docs/listview/features/grouping.md

 ---
 title: Grouping
-page_title: Grouping | UI for WinForms Documentation
+page_title: Grouping | RadListView
-description: Grouping
+description: Telerik RadListView control is created as a result of the concord of the powerful data layer used by RadGridView and RadListControl, together with the outstanding Telerik Presentation Framework.
 slug: winforms/listview/features/grouping
 tags: grouping
 published: True
-position: 3
+position: 4
 previous_url: listview-features-grouping
 ---

 # Grouping

+**RadListView** supports both custom grouping and automatic grouping based on a certain property.

-##
+## Basic Grouping

-RadListView supports both custom grouping and automatic grouping based on a certain property.
-The latter is achievable by enabling the __EnableGrouping__ and __ShowGroups__ properties and then adding the desired __GroupDescriptors__ to the __GroupDescriptors__ collection of the control.
+The basic grouping is achievable by enabling the __EnableGrouping__ and __ShowGroups__ properties and then adding the desired __GroupDescriptors__ to the __GroupDescriptors__ collection of the control.
 The following code will group the items according to their __Value__ property:

 #### Group by value